Skip to main content

 grinding2 negative mentions

-• Engaging and satisfying language deciphering mechanic that combines puzzle solving with potion making, offering a unique gameplay experience.
+• Engaging and satisfying language deciphering and puzzle-solving mechanics that blend well with potion crafting.

 • gameplay

-• “The gameplay itself feels pretty underdeveloped and sometimes totally unclear.”
+• “The gameplay itself feels pretty underdeveloped, sometimes totally unclear.”

-• “Some of the mechanics are unclear without guides, such as dragging the library shelf to the left to unlock the second row, and the time mechanic was not clear even with the manual explanation.”
+• “Some of the mechanics are unclear without guides, like dragging the library shelf to the left to unlock the second row, and the time mechanic was not clear even with the manual explanation.”

 • story